ci-panorama/ci-panorama/README.md

 And because the integration is done through simple rest services, data can be read / pushed from almost every existing or futur tools : just add Rest call, or use dedicated plugin, and that's it

-### It is limited to one aspect of the CI, nothing more
+### It is limited to one aspect of the CI, nothing more, because that's enough
 CI-LOOK is not a build tool, nor a wiki or a SCM.
 It's only a manager of some data useful for providing quick overview on your CI process.
 It will never try to do more that.

-The data model is optimized for these needs only, and even if some more kind of data may be added in further releases, the datas from the first v0 is already enough for most of the cases.
+The data model is optimized for these needs only, and even if  more kind of data may be added in further releases, the data model from the first v0 is already enough for most of the CI use-cases.

 ### It open your imagination for your CI overview
 You have seen some example of big screen with an overview on all the last build, test fealures, with the picture of the developer who have broken the build in big ?
 And you dream to add that in your small team, but have no time to code every data integration you need ?